yeti-switch/doc/docs/en/yeti-ui-routing.rst

 On the twelfth step of general routing algorithm Yeti/SEMS node will pass through list of Call Profiles that was received on previous step (Step 12).
 For each Call Profile following actions will be applied:

    -  Checking Disconnect Code (Step 12.1).
 On this step Yeti will check if Disconnect Code for Call Profile was initialized (not NULL).
-If yes Yeti will initiate disconnecting (Step 12.4) from Originator (with using received Disconnect Code) after writing CDR & statistic for route/gateway (Step 12.2) and changing customer's and vendor's balance (Step 12.3);
+If yes - Yeti will initiate disconnecting (Step 12.7) from Originator (with using received Disconnect Code) after writing CDR & statistic for route/gateway (Step 12.2);

    -  Writing CDR + writing statistic for route/gateway (Step 12.2, 12.6).
 Information about call will be stored to the :ref:`CDR Table <cdr_tables>` and current statistical parameters (count of answered telephone calls, general length of telephone calls) will be updated for :ref:`Dialpeer <dialpeers>` record that was selected for this call and for the :ref:`Gateway <gateways>` that was used for this call;